P ≠ NP Proof

 consideration.
 See that exactly the same kind of statement holds to

-traditional formal languages, where the absolute assumption is that the strings to be tested
+traditional formal languages, where the absolute assumption is that the strings to be

-are members from Σ* [1].)
+tested are members from Σ* [1].)

-Language Incompleteness – The computer theorists generally make a mistake on definition of computational decision problem: They think that ones is the
+Language Incompleteness – The computer theorists generally make a big mistake on definition of computational decision problem: They think that ones is the

 same thing that languages, as if all decision